tony-507/my-project-s-/README.md

-# my-project-s-
+# my project(s)

 This repository contains projects that I do when I am self-studying data analytics from Coursera and web applications from some textbooks.
+Most projects are still under development.
 Refer to the sections below for more information.

 ## Learning Log